-The Národní Muzeum was founded in 1818 by a group of Czech nobility who wished to raise the country’s prominence in the scientific community.
-The Historic Building, which today stands as the centerpiece of the Národní Muzeum, was designed in a Neo-Renaissance style by Czech architect and designer Josef Schultz.
-It officially opened to the public on May 18th, 1891, and was soon considered an international architectural masterpiece.
+The Národní Muzeum was founded in 1818 by a group of Czech nobility who sought to elevate the country’s standing in the scientific community.
+The Historical Building, which today stands as the centerpiece of the Národní Muzeum, was designed in the Neo-Renaissance style by Czech architect and designer Josef Schultz.
+It officially opened to the public on May 18, 1891, and was soon regarded as an international architectural masterpiece.

 The natural history collection at the Museum Complex of the Národní Muzeum is among the institution’s largest.
 It contains over 15 million items spanning from several billion years ago to today.